 “Everybody knows Rihanna as a wonderful singer, but through our partnership at Fenty Beauty, I discovered a true entrepreneur, a real CEO and a terrific leader,” said Bernard Arnault, chairman and CEO of LVMH.
 “She naturally finds her full place within LVMH.
 To support Rihanna to start up the Fenty Maison, we have built a talented and multicultural team supported by the group resources.
 I am proud that LVMH is leading this venture and wish it will be a great success.”

-The Fenty Maison will include shoes, accessories and ready-to-wear items, which will drop in the coming.
-Rumors of the brand first surfaced in January but this announcement is the first time either party spoke on their venture.
+The Fenty Maison will include shoes, accessories and ready-to-wear items.
+Rumors of the brand first surfaced in January, but this announcement is the first time either party spoke on their venture.